asheesh07/DIA-Legal/README.md

 This is an active research direction.
 The speaker-attributed retrieval mechanism, evaluation metrics for attribution faithfulness, and benchmark construction are areas of ongoing development.

+> ⚠️ **Active Development** — Core pipeline
+> is functional and deployed.
+Visual retrieval,
+> named speaker identification, and multi-case
+> dashboard are under active development.
+> Contributions and feedback welcome.

 ---